billgraziano/xelogstash/README.md

 <a name="whats-new"></a>What's New
 ------------------------------------------

+### Release 1.4.X

+* Add some very limited macOS (darwin) support.
+You'll have to compile it yourself and trusted connections don't work.

 ### Release 1.4.3

 * Improves support for trusted connections in Linux.
 See [Linux Support](#linux) for more details.